collapsed-stacks/startups/questions/11469/publish-app-in-china.md

 - posted by: [DR Agency](https://stackexchange.com/users/10906690/dr-agency) on 2017-05-18
 - score: 0

-<p>you can publish your app under other's account.</p>
+you can publish your app under other's account.

-<p>We can do it for you. <a href="https://websiteapp.cn/lunch-app-china-android-stores/" rel="nofollow noreferrer">https://websiteapp.cn/lunch-app-china-android-stores/</a></p>
+We can do it for you. https://websiteapp.cn/lunch-app-china-android-stores/

-<p>There are more than 200 Android app store in China and Google play is only a small fish.
-For iOS, almost the same like other countries.</p>
+There are more than 200 Android app store in China and Google play is only a small fish.
+For iOS, almost the same like other countries.

 ## Answer 12690